phonedotcom/API-SDK-ruby/docs/QueuesApi.md

 # **replace_account_queue**
 > QueueFull replace_account_queue(account_id, queue_id, opts)

-Replace a queue
+Replace a queue.

-The Replace Queue service replaces the parameters of a queue.
-For more on the input fields, see Account Queues.
+Replace a queue.
+See Account Queues for more info on the properties.

 ### Example
 ```ruby